yvesmotteux/Ficflow/README.md

 ## Features (Planned, the order is approximate)

-- [ ] Bump deps and move to edition 2024 or 2025
 - [ ] Rename shelf feature
 - [ ] Display bug on further right column
 - [ ] Anon fics don't work because of missing authors element!